feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 We have several options available to install Spark:

-* Install Spark stand-alone on Linux, Windows, or Mac OS X
+* Install stand-alone (Linux, Windows, or Mac)
-* Use Spark integrated with a Hadoop distribution like Cloudera or Hortonworks
+* Use with a Hadoop distribution like Cloudera or Hortonworks
-* Use Spark with a Hadoop PaaS solution like Amazon ElasticMapReduce or Azure HDInsight
+* Use with a Hadoop PaaS solution like Amazon ElasticMapReduce or Azure HDInsight
 * Use Databricks Unified Analytics Platform on AWS or Azure

-We will look at single-node installations of the first two in this talk.
-This is enough for development purposes.
+We will look at the first two in this talk.

 ---